-The Iranian pharmaceutical market clearly presents a difficult proposition for multinationals, largely as a result of restrictive government controls.
+Despite the furore for the recent nuclear deal, the Iranian pharmaceutical market is clearly a difficult proposition for multinationals, largely as a result of restrictive government controls.
 The regulatory system currently operates firmly in favour of the local industry, while areas such as patent protection remain inadequate by international standards.